-Bridge No. 62037 utilizes precast concrete abutment elements, precast pier elements, and precast inverted T-beams to facilitate the development of Accelerated Bridge Construction (ABC) in the State of Minnesota.
+Bridge No. 25024 utilizes precast concrete abutment elements, precast pier elements, and precast inverted T-beams to facilitate the development of Accelerated Bridge Construction (ABC) in the State of Minnesota.

-The precast concrete abutment elements and precast pier cap elements are placed on the precast pre-stressed concrete piles.
-These elements, some with architectural surface finish patterns, shall be placed at the design elevations with strictly limited tolerance.
-The piles shall be located and driven within the defined tolerances so these precast abutment elements and pier elements can be placed within the design locations.
-The construction staging will require concrete closure pours between precast elements from two construction stages with matching architectural surface finish.
+The precast concrete abutment elements, precast pier cap and bottom elements, and intermediate precast pier panels are placed on the cast-in-place piles with through holes in these panels.
+These elements and panels, some with architectural surface finish patterns, shall be placed at the design elevations with strictly limited tolerance.
+The piles shall be located and driven within the defined tolerances so these precast abutment elements, pier elements and pier panels can be placed within the design locations.
+The construction staging will require concrete closure pours between precast elements and panels from two construction stages with matching architectural surface finish.